-You can also add a teaspoon of salt to the water before boiling to make it easier to peel the eggs when you’re ready to eat!
+If you plan on eating your eggs, you can also add a teaspoon of salt to the water before boiling.
+This will make the eggs easier to peel when you’re ready to eat them!

 Preparing Your Countertop

-Prepare your color.
-Pour ¾ cup of boiling water into each muffin pan cup (while a jumbo muffin pan has cavities that make it easy to dunk an entire egg, a regular muffin pan works well too).
+Pour ¾ cup of boiling water into each muffin pan cup.
+A jumbo muffin pan has cavities that make it easy to dunk an entire egg, however, a regular muffin pan works well too.
 Squeeze a few drops of concentrated food coloring into each cavity, stirring with a spoon until the color has distributed evenly.
 If you’re feeling creative, mix colors to create even more colorful options.

-Start coloring!
 Using a metal spoon, lower your hard-boiled egg into the colored water.
-You can do a quick dip for a lighter color or let it soak for a darker shade.
-Try dipping each half in two different colors or dip one egg in several colors for a unique look!
+You can do a quick dip for a lighter color or let it soak in a dye bath for a darker shade.
+Try dipping each half in two different egg dyes or dip one egg in several colors for a unique look!

-Set your eggs aside to dry – either on the cooling grid or back in the carton.
+Set your food colored eggs aside to dry – either on the cooling grid or back in the carton.

-Time to decorate!
-Once your eggs are dry, you can leave them as is or add even more decorations using FoodWriter edible markers.
+Once your colored eggs are dry, you can leave them as is or add even more decorations using FoodWriter edible markers.
 These markers are available in a variety of colors and are great for kids of all ages.

-- Using our jumbo muffin pan means no need to clean tons of bowls
+- Use our jumbo muffin pan to avoid cleaning tons of bowls.

-- Paper towels or parchment paper makes it easier to catch drips and keep your tabletop or countertops clean
+- Use paper towels or parchment paper to help catch drips and keep your tabletop or countertops clean

 - Use food-safe gloves to avoid staining your skin

-- Leftover vinegar will help remove any dye stains from hands or hard surfaces
+- Leftover vinegar can help remove any dye stains from hands or hard surfaces

 If you prefer to avoid the hot water and vinegar, here are some other fun ways to decorate your Easter eggs: